Grad Connections supports graduate students’

 academic success • sense of community • professionalization

-Surviving the Academic Hiring Process: In this session recently hired faculty members in a variety of areas will share tips and advice for navigating the academic job market.
+In this session recently hired faculty members and alums in a variety of areas will share tips and advice for navigating the academic job market.
 In addition, presenters will field questions from the audience.
 We will discuss the entire process from developing your job materials to interviewing and everything in between.
 Please join us for this interactive session.
-November 8th from 3:45-5:00pm, Ross, 212.
 Snacks will be provided.

 Contact Assoc DOGE Stacy Tye-Williams (firstname.lastname@example.org) if you have a job interview and would like to schedule a mock interview.

 Grad Connections maintains a small library of both sample documents and books related to research, teaching, and job searches.
 These materials are available in 203 Ross for 3-week check out. <<Click here to see list of books>>

 Phorum (RPC PhD and RCPC MA students)

 Phorum is the student organization for students of Rhetoric and Professional Communication (RPC—our PhD program) and Rhetoric, Composition, and Professional Communication (RCPC—our MA program).
 We host a variety of events throughout the year, including our Speaker Series where we hear from scholars in the field, and fun social activities.
 Check out our news page to see what’s been happening recently!

 ALT Brown Bag Sessions (ALT PhD and MA students)